netguru/nodejs-recruitment-task/movie/README.md

 #### OMDB_API_KEY

 `OMDb API The Open Movie Database` is a free API where you can search for movie information.
-To be able to pull data from there database, you need an API Key that authorized you to get a movie data in there platform.
+To be able to pull data from their database, you need an API Key that authorized you to get a movie data in their platform.
 You can create your own API Key in [here](https://omdbapi.com/apikey.aspx).

 ## Running Tests